alex-karpenko/git-events-runner/ROADMAP.md

 ## In work

-- docker: publish images to docker hub too
-- chart: update to specify container registry and use docker.io by default

-## Next release

 - action:
     - config to restrict the maximum number of running acton jobs;
     - config to restrict jobs' duration;
     - config parameters to specify node affinity, toleration, annotations and additional labels for action job.
+- chart: update to specify container registry and use docker.io by default

+## Next release

 - gitrepo: extend file sensor to use globs instead of single file
 - refactor: improve logging, make it more formal and short, with just relevant info only
 - controller: tracing